 Fisherman rescued from tiny reef island

-A FISHERMAN in his 40s was airlifted to hospital early this morning after suffering from a suspected bowel infection near Swains Reef.
+A FISHERMAN in his 40s was airlifted to hospital early yesterday morning after suffering from a suspected bowel infection near Swains Reef.

 RACQ Capricorn Helicopter Rescue Service was alerted to the man onboard a professional fishing boat yesterday afternoon, however due to the location of the boat the service did not have enough fuel to reach the vessel.